frhan/frhan.github.io/_posts/2015-10-02-faceted-navigation-with-elasticsearch-and-rails.md

 ---
 layout: post
 title: Faceted navigation with Elasticsearch and Rails
+categories: rails,elasticsearch
+description: create sample project which will search post and facet location and categories
+keywords: rails,elasticsearch
 ---

 In this article I am going to create sample project which will search post and facet location and categories.Searching and faceting are very common in ecommerce and job sites.Here I use Elasticsearch and Rails 4.
 Finally the result will be like this ..